Challenges in Restructuring Community-based Moderation: Methods

 \subsection{Semi-structured Interview Study}

-While QFA provided with substantial data about FlaggedRevs' deployment status, we felt that these data could be effectively complemented with interview data reflecting the perspective of administrators who used and maintained the software.
-With the approval of the Institutional Review Board at both participating institutions, we conducted seven semi-structured interviews with individuals who have used FlaggedRevs and/or who have intimate knowledge about its operation and maintenance.
-We first identified potential interview candidates by looking at our QFA dataset to identify people who had recently conducted moderation work using FlaggedRevs or had been involved with FlaggedRevs-related tickets on Phabricator.
-We used a snowball method to ask our interviewees to introduce us via email to others with direct knowledge about FlaggedRevs who might be willing to conduct an interview with us in English.
-We conducted new interviews as we analyzed data until we felt that the interview data had helped us fully triangulate our findings.
+To complement our archival data, we sought the perspective of people who used and maintained the software.
+With the approval of the Institutional Review Board at both participating institutions, we conducted seven semi-structured interviews with individuals who used FlaggedRevs and/or who demonstrate intimate knowledge about its operation and maintenance.
+We also identified potential candidates by using our QFA dataset to identify people who recently conducted moderation work using FlaggedRevs or had been involved with FlaggedRevs-related tickets on Phabricator.
+Subsequently, we used a snowball method to ask our interviewees to introduce us to others with direct knowledge about FlaggedRevs who might be willing to be interviewed by us in English.
+We conducted new interviews as we analyzed data until the interview data helped us fully triangulate our findings.